 Flexible Eating has changed my relationship with food to one that is both enjoyable and sensible.
 I know that this method can change the lives of countless people out there and I hope it does for you what it did for me.

+Jason is currently a part of the CrossFit HQ seminar staff.
 As well as a Masters Degree in Psychology & 25 years coaching experience in the health & fitness industry, Jason has the following qualifications:

 - CrossFit Level 1 Trainer

 - CrossFit Kettlebell